wolfSSL/documentation/wolfSSL/src/chapter02.md

 Enable Single-Precision (SP) assembly implementation.

-Can be used to enable Single-Precision performance improvements through assembly with ARM and 64-bit ARM architectures.
+Can be used to enable Single-Precision performance improvements through assembly with Intel x86\_64 and ARM architectures.

 ### `--enable-sp=OPT`